 A strong No Place for Hate committee is the foundation for creating sustainable positive change in your school's climate.
-It is important to consider the ratio of students to adults, representation of demographics across the school on the committee, how often the committee will meet, how the committee will meet, and what role the committee will play throughout the year.
+It is important to consider the ratio of students to adults, representation of different demographic groups across the school on the committee, when and where the committee will meet, how often the committee will meet, and what role the committee will play throughout the year.
 Below are a few tips to help you build a strong committee.